caejb/temp/README.md

 ## IGNORE THIS PAGE
-This repository is for caching purposes, ignore it.
+This repository is for educational purposes only, ignore it.